If you face challenges with mental health

 What this means in practice

-This does not mean that DM (the tax collection part of HMRC) will simply write off your tax.
+This does not mean that Debt Management (DM) will simply write off your tax.
 But if you can provide DM with evidence that you have a mental health problem, such as a letter from your GP or other health professional, then you may reasonably ask for some leeway in the way you are treated.
 For example:

 - if you need a little time to obtain evidence of your mental illness, this should be given